-Special rules apply to the allocation of interest expense in connection with debt-financed acquisitions of, and distributions from, partnerships and S corporations.
+The following rules apply to the allocation of interest expense in connection with debt-financed acquisitions of interests in partnerships and S corporations.
+These rules also apply to the allocation of interest expense in connection with debt-financed distributions from partnerships and S corporations.

 These rules do not apply if the partnership or S corporation is formed or used for the principal purpose of avoiding the interest allocation rules.

 Debt-financed acquisitions.
-This is the use of loan proceeds to purchase an interest in an entity or to make a contribution to the capital of the entity.
+A debtfinanced acquisition is the use of loan proceeds to purchase an interest in a partnership or S corporation or to make a contribution to the capital of one.

-If you purchase an interest in an entity, (other than by way of a contribution to capital), allocate the loan proceeds and the interest expense among all the assets of the entity.
+You must allocate the loan proceeds and the related interest expense among all the assets of the entity.
 You can use any reasonable method.
-Reasonable methods include a pro-rata allocation based on the fair market value, book value, or adjusted basis of the assets, reduced by any debts allocated to the assets.
+If you purchase an interest in a partnership or S corporation (other than by way of a contribution to capital), reasonable methods include a pro rata allocation based on the fair market value, book value, or adjusted basis of the assets, reduced by any debts allocated to the assets.

-If you contribute to the capital of an entity, make the allocation using any reasonable method.
-For this purpose, reasonable methods ordinarily include allocating the debt among all the assets or tracing the loan proceeds to the entity's expenditures.
+If you contribute to the capital of a partnership or S corporation, reasonable methods ordinarily include allocating the debt among all the assets or tracing the loan proceeds to the entity's expenditures.

-Treat the purchase of an interest in an entity as a contribution to capital to the extent the entity receives any proceeds of the purchase.
+Treat the purchase of an interest in a partnership or S corporation as a contribution to capital to the extent the entity receives any proceeds of the purchase.

 Example.
 You purchase an interest in a partnership for \$20,000 using borrowed funds.
 The partnership's only assets include machinery used in its business valued at \$60,000 and stocks valued at \$15,000.
 You allocate the loan proceeds based on the value of the assets.
-Therefore, you allocate \$16,000 of the loan proceeds (\$60,000/\$75,000 \times \$20,000) and the interest expense on that part to trade or business use.
-You allocate the remaining \$4,000 (\$15,000/\$75,000 \times \$20,000) and the interest on that part to investment use.
+Therefore, you allocate \$16,000 of the loan proceeds ($60,000/$75,000 \times$ \$20,000) and the interest expense on that part to trade or business use.
+You allocate the (\$15,000/\$75,000 remaining \$4,000 × \$20,000) and the interest on that part to investment use.